You will pay in-state/in province tuition/fees directly to your host campus.

 Undergraduate Majors Open to NSE Students

-Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Graphic Design, Interior Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts
+Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Fine Art, Graphic Design, Interior Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts

-Business: Accounting, Finance/Banking, Insurance, International Business, Investing, Management, Management Information Systems, Manufacturing, Marketing, Marketing Logistics and Transportation, Marketing, Retailing and Merchandising, Office Administration, Organizational Studies, Procurement and Operations Management, Product Operations Management, Public Administration, Public Relations, Supply and Logistics Management
+Business: Accounting, Business Administration, Finance/Banking, International Business, Management, Management Information Systems, Manufacturing, Marketing, Marketing Logistics and Transportation, Marketing, Retailing and Merchandising, Organizational Studies, Supply and Logistics Management

 Chemistry: Biochemistry, Chemistry